anchpop/wise_mans_haskell/book.md

 7) `sequence`

-    This is an interesting function!marginnote(We won't display `sequence`'s type signature because it's a little complicated/), what it does is take a list of `IO` actions and return an IO action that executes all of them.
+    This is an interesting function, what it does is take a list of `IO` actions and return an IO action that executes all of them.

     ```haskell
     Prelude> sequence [print "hello", print 3, putStrLn "bonjour"]